 A suspension means your driving privileges will be temporarily revoked for a certain period of time.
 You will have to wait until the suspension is completed before applying for the reinstatement of your driver’s license.
 Reinstatement will include a fee along with other requirements.

-What if I Don’t Know How Many Points Are on My Record?
+What if You Don’t Know How Many Points Are on Your Record?

 If you aren’t sure about the timeline for any number of points or how many are currently on your record, you can request a Driving History Report.
 There are three main ways to do this: